microeinhundert/html-document-updater/README.md

 const parser = new DOMParser();
 htmlDocumentUpdater.htmlDocument = parser.parseFromString('<html></html>', 'text/html');

-// Or directly pass the document as string and let the utlity parse it for you htmlDocumentUpdater.htmlDocument = '<html></html>';
+// Or directly pass the document as string and let the utility parse it for you htmlDocumentUpdater.htmlDocument = '<html></html>';

 // Or pass the document object to update the DOM (done by default)